ckfinder/ckfinder-plugin-database-adapter-php/README.md

 # Note

-This plugin emulates a tree structured filesystem, therefore some of the operations (like renaming or deleting a folder) may produce quite a lot of database queries, which results in a poor performance for some scenarios.
+This plugin emulates a tree-structured file system, therefore some of the operations (like renaming or deleting a folder) may produce quite a lot of database queries, which results in a poor performance for some scenarios.